 In a Nutshell

-Michael Shapiro writes about travel, food, entertainment, art, and environmental issues for magazines and newspapers.
-A former staff reporter and editor at newspapers in the San Francisco Bay Area, he’s the author of The Creative Spark, a collection of interviews with many of the world’s most creative people, as well as A Sense of Place featuring conversations with leading travel writers.
-His stories appear in National Geographic Traveler, The Washington Post, San Francisco Chronicle and many other publications.
+Michael Shapiro writes about travel, the performing arts, and environmental issues for magazines and newspapers.
+A former staff reporter and editor at newspapers in the San Francisco Bay Area, he’s the author of The Creative Spark, a collection of interviews with many of the world’s most creative people, and A Sense of Place, featuring conversations with leading travel writers.
+His stories appear in National Geographic, AFAR, The Washington Post, San Francisco Chronicle and many other publications.

 Highlights

-- Awards: Bedford Pace, Lowell Thomas (from Society of American Travel Writers), Solas, Independent Publishers (for A Sense of Place) and four-time winner of Travel Classics’ top prize
+• Awards: Bedford Pace, Lowell Thomas (from Society of American Travel Writers), Solas, Independent Publishers (for both The Creative Spark and A Sense of Place) and four-time winner of Travel Classics’ top prize

-Michael Shapiro is the author of the new book, The Creative Spark: How musicians, writers, explorers, and other artists found their inner fire and followed their dreams, published in autumn, 2019.
+He is author of the book, The Creative Spark: How musicians, writers, explorers, and other artists found their inner fire and followed their dreams, published in 2019 and winner of a bronze medal at the Independent Publisher Book Awards.
 The book is a collection of interviews and biographical sketches that serve as an inspiration for creative endeavors.
-Among those whom Shapiro interviewed: Smokey Robinson, Lucinda Williams, Francis Ford Coppola, Pico Iyer, Jane Goodall, Amy Tan, David Sedaris, and Barbara Kingsolver.
+Among those whom Shapiro interviews in The Creative Spark: Smokey Robinson, Lucinda Williams, Francis Ford Coppola, Pico Iyer, Jane Goodall, Amy Tan, David Sedaris, and Barbara Kingsolver.

 Among his travel assignments: Shapiro has bicycled down Mongolia’s unmarked dirt roads for the Washington Post, tasted tequila in Jalisco for American Way, played baseball for a week at the San Francisco Giants fantasy camp for Lexus magazine, and tracked pumas in Chile’s Patagonia region on a photo safari for a custom lifestyle publication.
 He’s written for magazines including the Saturday Evening Post, The Sun, AFAR, Virtuoso Traveler and Alaska Beyond.
-He’s even profiled Jane Goodall for O the Oprah magazine.
+Years ago, he profiled Jane Goodall for O the Oprah magazine.

-Shapiro’s National Geographic Traveler cover story, about Jan Morris’ corner of Wales, won the 2007 Bedford Pace grand award for best feature about Great Britain; the prize was a week in the U.K. His article about sustainable seafood in Vancouver earned the 2016 Explore Canada Award of Excellence.
+Shapiro’s National Geographic Traveler cover story, about Jan Morris’ corner of Wales, won the 2007 Bedford Pace grand award for best feature about Great Britain.
+His article about sustainable seafood in Vancouver earned the 2016 Explore Canada Award of Excellence.
 He’s won the Lowell Thomas award from the Society of American Travel Writers, the Solas award for travel essays, and is a four-time winner of Travel Classics’ top prize.

 Shapiro’s first literary book, A Sense of Place, is a collection of interviews with the world’s leading travel authors including Bill Bryson, Jan Morris, Peter Matthiessen, and Paul Theroux.
-In 2008, he wrote the text for Kraig Lieb photography’s book, Guatemala: A Journey Through the Land of the Maya.
-In 1997, Shapiro published NetTravel: How Travelers Use the Internet, an early guide to online travel planning.
+In 2008, he wrote the text for Kraig Lieb’s photography book, Guatemala: A Journey Through the Land of the Maya.
+In 1997, O’Reilly Media published Shapiro’s book, NetTravel: How Travelers Use the Internet, an early guide to online travel planning.
+Subsequent editions came out in 2000 and 2002, published by Globe Pequot.

 Shapiro's BookTV panel discussion with Isabel Allende, Tim Cahill, Jan Morris and Jeff Greenwald